N'Djamena: 21st century

 On 13 April 2006, a rebel United Front for Democratic Change attack on the city was defeated in the Battle of N'Djamena.
-The city was once again attacked on 2 February 2008, by UFDD and RFC rebels in the Battle of N'Djamena (2008).
+The city was attacked again on 2 February 2008 by UFDD and RFC rebels in the Battle of N'Djamena (2008).
 As of 2020, French military forces maintained a base in N'Djamena to counter rebels from the Sahel.